pouchdb/pouchdb/docs/_guides/databases.md

 {"error":"not_found","reason":"no_db_file"}
 ```

-Then check to make sure that your remote PouchDB has started up correctly.
+Then check to make sure that your remote CouchDB has started up correctly.
 Common errors (such as CORS) are [listed here](/errors.html).

 Get basic info about the database
 ---------